vueonrails/vue-autorequest/readme.md

 })
 ```

-Receive response or catch error its corresponding
+Receive response or catch error at its corresponding
 watch method onMounted().
 Replace `onMounted()` with `onCreated` or `onUpdated()`

 ```